 - Stand next to the smartest and most successful person in the room.
 The point here is for you to find mentors who are smarter than you and spend time with them.
 Your income and success will be the average of the 5 people you spend most of your time with.

 - No excuses.
 Successful people never make excuses.
 They own-up to their failures or missed opportunities and continue to strive to grow every day.
 It’s important that you do NOT beat yourself up when you don’t reach a goal perfectly.
 NO ONE is perfect at everything all the time.
 My friend and mentor, David Byrd says, “Just smile BIG and be grateful for the opportunity to fix it moving forward.”
 I advocate that you lovingly tell yourself to own up to the missed opportunity and try to reach that goal again the next day.
 As long as you keep trying, and always do your best you will eventually get to more than 70% success at this one.

 - Go slow to go fast.
 Don’t be in a rush.
 There is no such thing as a “quantum leap” to success.
 Certainly one can receive a “windfall” but typically those don’t happen without a lot of work up front.
 Be consistent and persistent in all your efforts.
 Read the book, “The Slight Edge” by Jeff Olson to understand this habit better.

 - Solve difficult problems.
 You get remunerated according to the difficulty of the problems you solve.
 Work on the most difficult problems to reap the greatest rewards.

-- Keep a gratitude book.
+- Keep a gratitude journal.
 This one habit is life changing for all who practice it.
-I try to write three things I’m grateful for every day and also try to express gratitude to everyone who crosses my path.
+I try to write things I’m grateful for every day and also try to express gratitude to everyone who crosses my path.